equivalent/scrapbook2/security_notes.md

 ```

-This also disable the version number fromnext check headers in
+This also disable the version number from next check headers in
 `server` header.
 You should hide this header.
 You can find how to
-remove headers is in  this scapbook note file
+remove headers is in  this scapbook note file under "#Remove Headers"

 source